Rat na

 Rat na (ราดหน้า, RTGS: ratna, [râːt.nâː]; literally: 'topping'), also written rad na, is a Thai-Chinese noodle dish.
 The name of the dish is pronounced [lâːt nâː] in Thai colloquial speech.

-It is made with stir-fried wide rice noodles, a meat such as chicken, beef, pork, or seafood or tofu, garlic, straw mushrooms, and gai lan (คะน้า; RTGS: khana).
-The dish is then covered in a sauce made of stock and tapioca starch or cornstarch.
-It is seasoned with sweet soy sauce, fish sauce, sugar, and black pepper.
-In Thailand people often sprinkle some additional sugar, fish sauce, sliced chillies preserved in vinegar (with some of the vinegar), and ground dried chillies on the dish.
+It is made with stir-fried wide rice noodles, a meat such as chicken, beef, pork, or seafood or tofu, garlic, and gai lan (คะน้า; RTGS: khana).
+The dish is then covered in a sauce made with fermented soy beans and thickened with tapioca starch or cornstarch.
+It is seasoned with dark soy sauce, fish sauce, and ground white pepper.
+In Thailand, people often sprinkle some sugar, fish sauce, sliced chilies preserved in vinegar (with some of the vinegar), and toasted, ground dried red chilies on the dish.

 There are variants, including using rice vermicelli instead of the wide noodles, and using deep-fried thin egg noodles (mi krop), with the sauce poured on to soften them.

-In areas where gai lan can not be easily obtained, broccoli and kale are often used as a substitute.
+In areas where gai lan cannot be easily obtained, broccoli or broccolini can be used as a substitute.

 History

-Rat na was originally cooked in China, prepared only in high-end restaurants where it became very successful.
+Rat na was originally cooked in China, prepared only in high-end restaurants, where it became very successful.
 Teochew people (Chinese people native to the Chaoshan region) began cooking and selling it to working-class people and its popularity spread to Thailand.

 Originally, rat na in Thailand was made with a little extra sauce and covered with a banana leaf.
-Diners themselves cut the fat noodles, which were large and circular, as they ate.
+Diners themselves cut the fat noodles as they ate, which were large and circular.

-The notable rat na (including phat si-io) areas in Bangkok such as Tanao road in Phra Nakhon near Giant Swing and Bangkok City Hall, Wang Burapha near Thieves' Market and Saphan Lek, Sam Yan neighborhood in Pathum Wan, or Yaowarat neighborhood in Chinatown.
+The notable rat na (including pad see ew) areas in Bangkok include Tanao road in Phra Nakhon near Giant Swing and Bangkok City Hall, Wang Burapha near Thieves' Market and Saphan Lek, Sam Yan neighborhood in Pathum Wan, and Yaowarat neighborhood in Chinatown.